IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverles/serverless-programming-model.md

 - **Usage statistics**
 - _and more_

+As we proceed through the course using IBM Cloud Functions, we will use the term _Action_ more often then the word function.
+Just know that we are still primarily referencing the function which is central to the _Action_.

 {% hint style="success" %}
 As you can see, the IBM Cloud Functions (ICF) programming model has been well thought out and has lead to a robust and powerful implementation of Serverless as you will see!
 {% endhint %}